PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 locator | an element locator identifying a drop-down menu text | the value to match with the result

-## Verify Selected Index Contain
+## Verify Selected Index Match

-Verifies that option index (option number, starting at 0) for selected option in the specified select element contains the given value.
+Verifies that option index (option number, starting at 0) for selected option in the specified select element matches the given value.
 When the verify fails, the test will continue execution, logging the failure.

 ### Usage

 `
-verifySelectedIndexContain(locator, text)
+verifySelectedIndexMatch(locator, text)
 `

 `
-verifySelectedIndexContain(parentLocator, locator, text)
+verifySelectedIndexMatch(parentLocator, locator, text)
 `

 ### Parameters